aScriptKiddie/Portfolio1/README.md

 Inside the file, look at **line 4**.

-You will see some instructions that you will see something similar to this:
+You will see some instructions and something that looks like:

       import myImg from "../../Assets/avatar.png";